Why we don’t need to wait to become rich to give back

 Charity has long been seen as a fundamental response to poverty, inequality, and suffering.
 It’s often the go-to solution for those in need, offering immediate relief and tangible support in times of crisis.

-While charity can offer immediate relief, it may not address the root causes of poverty or inequality.
+While charity campaigns like this can offer immediate relief and is very much needed, it may not address the root causes of poverty or inequality.
 Its long-term impact is often limited, as it often creates a cycle of dependency rather than long-term solutions.

-When it comes to philanthropic work, I like to think of it in terms of empowerment.
+When it comes to philanthropic work, one can also approach it in terms of empowerment.
 Empowerment, on the other hand, focuses on enabling individuals or communities to gain the skills, resources, and confidence they need to help themselves.
 Instead of giving temporary assistance, empowerment helps people create sustainable change by fostering independence, self-sufficiency, and a sense of agency.
 Empowering others allows them to take control of their lives and work toward lasting solutions, which has a more enduring and meaningful impact than charity alone.

 In contrast, empowerment—giving individuals the tools, resources, and opportunities to help themselves—has proven to be a more sustainable and transformative approach.
 Empowerment doesn’t just alleviate the symptoms of hardship; it addresses the root causes, creating lasting change that enables individuals and communities to thrive independently.
 Empowerment, rather than charity, offers a more effective and sustainable solution to the world’s most pressing challenges.